cozy/cozy-client/docs/api/cozy-client.md

 <a name="QueryDefinition+checkSortOrder"></a>

 ### queryDefinition.checkSortOrder(sort|selector|indexedFields)
-Check if the sort order matches the index' fields order.
+Checks if the sort order matches the index' fields order.

 When sorting with CouchDB, it is required to:
 - use indexed fields